 JTI Code of Conduct

 Gifts, hospitality, and entertainment

-All exchanges with non-governmental third parties above 250 U.S. dollars in our international tobacco business must be approved.
+In our international tobacco business, where possible, we require all employees to obtain approval for the Gift, Hospitality and Entertainment policy before offering or accepting any GHE.
+To ensure compliance with every relevant laws and regulations, and to prevent bribery or a conflict of interest, all exchanges with non-governmental third parties above 250 U.S. dollars must be approved.
 For government and public officials, all requests, regardless of the amount, have to be approved.
-The number of gifts, hospitality, and entertainment requests sent for approval in 2019 was 632, vs. 603 in 2018.
+The number of gifts, hospitality, and entertainment requests sent for approval in 2020 was 268, vs. 632 in 2019.

 Our international tobacco business has a policy with detailed guidelines in place to ensure that business operations are conducted fairly and in compliance with competition laws, wherever we do business.
 The policy provides guidance for employees on how to conduct business in a compliant and ethical manner.
 For example, all activities and strategic decisions must be carried out independently of our competitors.

 Our customers must be free to make their own business decisions concerning their customers and how they compete in the market.
-Employees in our international tobacco business are required to attend regular training on compliance with competition laws and the JTI policy.
+Employees in our international tobacco business are required to attend regular training on compliance with competition laws and our policy.